VaudoiseAssurances/dotnet-ci-scripts/README.md

-# BambooBuildScripts
+# C.I.
+Build Scripts

-This repository hosts some scripts used for the continuous integration and runned by Bamboo as a step in the build/deploy process.
+This repository hosts some scripts used for the continuous integration and runned by Bamboo and Appveyor as a step in the build/deploy process.